jen67/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 📌 Summary

 This project covers the basic foundations of Python programming.
-You'll dive into the world of variables, loops, and scripts, preparing you for more complex Python tasks in the future.
-Welcome to the Python world!
-Enjoy the tasks, and remember: **Python is fun!** 🚀
+We will dive into the world of variables, loops, and scripts, in preparation for more complex Python tasks in the future.  **Python is fun!** 🚀

 ---